eebyak/OUG/docs/index.md

 This work distinguishes between:

-- **Founding Principles** — the core commitments from which the OUG was originally born;
+- **OUG Founding Commitments** — the personal and moral commitments from which the OUG was originally born;
-  - every person is a student
+  - every person is a student;
-  - every person has the right to learn
+  - every person has the right to learn;
+  - a democractic society has a responsibility to enable learning for all.

+- **Bologna Founding Principles** — principles visible in the architecture of the earliest university:
-  - it is the duty of the western democratic government to support this financially
+  - learning is the goal;
+  - the learner directs the learning relationship, while the institution holds the accountability;
+  - what is available to learn is determined by learner need.

-- **Dialogue-Derived Principles** — first principles independently articulated across the blank-slate dialogues;
+- **Dialogue-Derived Principles** — first principles independently articulated across the blank-slate dialogues and verified with the dialogue partners.
   - 42 principles were derived based on open dialogues
   - the interlocuters agreed to the principles that were documented as emerging from the dialogue

-- **Institutional Design Principles** — structural rules synthesised from the founding principles, dialogues, research, and legal realities;
+- **Institutional Design Principles** — portable structural rules synthesised from OUG commitments, the Bologna principles, the dialogue-derived principles, research, and legel realities.
-  ???

 - **Antipatterns and Design Patterns** — named recurring failures and reusable counter-designs;
   - in the spirit of Software Engineering, Design Patterns are a way to design software around best practices.
 They can also be expressed in terms of anti-patterns.
 Spagetthi code is one such anti-pattern.
 Patterns support communication at a meta-level about situations because one word (the pattern name) is easier to use than complex descriptions.